Danubyu Township

-The Township consists of 1 city, 16 wards, 63 village groups and 450 villages and spans over the Irrawaddy River.
-The Township is named after its capital, Danubyu, which is split into 16 wards.
+The Township consists of 1 town, 18 wards, 63 village groups and 449 villages and spans over the Irrawaddy River.
+The Township is named after its capital, Danubyu, which is split into 18 wards.
 It is bordered to the north by the Hinthada District with Zalun Township for most of the northern boundary with Hinthada Township for a small section to the northwest.
 To its west, it borders Kyonpyaw Township of the Pathein District.
 Pantanaw Township in the southwest and Nyaungdon Township in the southeast form the southern border within Maubin District.
 Danubyu Township has an eastern border with Yangon Region and its Hlegu Township.

 Geography

-Danubyu Township is a largely flat township without any hills or mountains located in eastern Ayeyarwaddy Region.
+Danubyu Township is a largely flat township without any hills or mountains located in eastern Ayeyarwady Region.
 17 miles of the Irrawaddy River runs through the Township as its main feature from north to south.
 The Township has two major river embankment dams to control flooding on the Irrawaddy.
 This section of the river is navigable by all vessels.
 The Township sees intensive land use and has virtually no wild animals and natural preserves.
 Tree species in the area include lebbek trees, bur trees and white siris trees.

 The Township is located in a hot tropical zone with a heavy monsoon presence.
 Compared to other townships, Danubyu has a higher temperature various with average highs and lows range between 43 °C and 17 °C, respectively.
 Between 2016 and 2019, the average year sees 95 days of rain with an average rainfall of 83.5 inches (212 cm) per year.

 History

 In December 1824, the Konbaung dynasty general Maha Bandula retreated to Danubyu after being forced to retreat from Yangon during the First Anglo-Burmese War.
 He quickly built a fort using local trees and built up a strong stockade with 10,000 troops.
 When the British arrived in early 1825, they started a siege but was unable to break through Bandula's defences after a few months despite their superior weaponry.
 Bandula attempted a counter-charge with elephant cavalry to relieve the siege but failed.
 On April 1, a stray mortar landed on Bandula while he was out in the open against the advice of his generals to boost morale.

+Gen. Maha Bandula’s cemetery and monument statue is situated in the township.
+Danubyu Fort itself was a prominent location of the war until it was destroyed by a flood.

+On 4 February 1853, the British were repulsed by an ambush near Danubyu while attempting to clear rebels contesting lands claimed during the Second Anglo-Burmese War.